SmartCampus/dashboards-config/README.md

 ## Description of Work

-You can find the description of work at this following link :
+You can find the description of work document at the following link :

 	https://drive.google.com/file/d/0B2zMH_7SErjuSUhNWW1rZnAzLUk/view?usp=sharing